ShprAlex/SproutLife/README.md

 My main motivation is to hack on something that's relatively small and self-contained.
 GOL can be written in 100 lines, and I thought that Sprout Life would not be much longer.
 It's turned out a bit bigger than I thought, but it's still a fun toy project.
 I'm also excited that it main purpose is to look cool and be fun to talk about.

 I hope that others get involved with this project as well.
-Rather than collaborating directly, I see this as a theme that others can innovate on.
 I decided to start with a Java implementation because it's the language I'm most familiar with for designing the application.
 I think that current processors are fast enough to have Sprout Life run in a web browser using Javascript.

 One future possibility is that organisms evolved separately on different machines can be brought together to compete on a central server.
 That is assuming that others are as passionate and inspired as I am.